How to Change or Reset a WordPress Password (2023)

 wp_set_password( 'password', 'username');

-Please save the file on your local machine and upload it to the correct location on your website.
+Save the file on your local machine and upload it to the correct location on your website.

 Now go to your website login page and log in using the credentials you set in the snippet.